spotfiresoftware/spotfire-sbdf-java/README.md

     </dependency>
     ```

-* Otherwise, add the `sbdf-VERSION.jar` file to your project.
+* If you are not using Apache Maven, add the `sbdf-VERSION.jar` file to your project.

 ### License
 BSD-type 3-Clause License.
 See the file `LICENSE` included in the repository.